container-storage-interface/spec/spec.md

   // on the absence of keys, only keys that are specified should result
   // in modifications to the volume. map<string, string> mutable_parameters = 3;

+  // Indicates whether the CO allows the SP to update the topology
+  // as part of the modification. bool allow_topology_updates = 4;
 }

 message ControllerModifyVolumeResponse {
   option (alpha_message) = true;

+  // Specifies where (regions, zones, racks, etc.) the modified
+  // volume is accessible from.
+  // A plugin that returns this field MUST also set the
+  // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability.
+  // An SP MAY specify multiple topologies to indicate the volume is
+  // accessible from multiple locations.
+  // COs MAY use this information along with the topology information
+  // returned by NodeGetInfo to ensure that a given volume is accessible
+  // from a given node when scheduling workloads.
+  // This field is OPTIONAL.
+It is effective to replace the
+  // accessible_topology returned by CreateVolume if the plugin has
+  // MODIFY_VOLUME_TOPOLOGY controller capability.
+  // If it is not specified, the CO MAY assume
+  // the volume is equally accessible from all nodes in the cluster and
+  // MAY schedule workloads referencing the volume on any available
+  // node.
+  //
+  // SP MUST only set this field if allow_topology_updates is set
+  // in the request.
+SP SHOULD fail the request if it needs to update
+  // topology but is not allowed by CO. repeated Topology accessible_topology = 1;

+  // Indicates whether the modification is still in progress.
+  // SPs MAY set in_progress to update the accessible_topology
+  // before the modification finishes to reduce possible race
+  // conditions.
+  // COs SHOULD retry the request if in_progress is set to true,
+  // until in_progress is set to false. bool in_progress = 2;
 }

 ```